-- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play. - Any explanation given which appears inconsistent or suspicious. - Any behaviour which give rise to suspicions that a child may have suffered harm. - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment. - Any concerns that a child is presenting signs or symptoms of abuse or neglect. - Any significant changes in a child's presentation, including non-attendance. - Any hint or disclosure of abuse about or by a child / young person. - Any concerns regarding person(s) who may pose a risk to children e.g. living in a household with children present. - Any concerns about sexting or 'youth produced sexual imagery' and/or where any adult appears to be sexually communicating (e.g. email, text, written note or verbally) with a child; see DSCB Briefing Note Offence of Sexual Communication with a Child. - Any concerns about peer on peer abuse; this should never be tolerated and passed off as banter, having a laugh, boys being boys or part of growing up (see Section 5). - Information which indicates that the child is living with someone who does not have parental responsibility for them (this known as private fostering).
-See Appendix 6. - Any concerns that a child is at risk of forced marriage, domestic abuse, honour based abuse/violence or female genital mutilation (FGM).
+- Any suspicion that a child is injured, marked, or bruised in a way which is not readily attributable to the normal knocks or scrapes received in play. - Any explanation given which appears inconsistent or suspicious. - Any behaviour which give rise to suspicions that a child may have suffered harm. - Any concerns that a child may be suffering from inadequate care, ill treatment, or emotional maltreatment. - Any concerns that a child is presenting signs or symptoms of abuse or neglect. - Any significant changes in a child's presentation, including non-attendance. - Any hint or disclosure of abuse about or by a child / young person. - Any concerns regarding person(s) who may pose a risk to children e.g. living in a household with children present. - Any concerns about sexting or 'youth produced sexual imagery' and/or where any adult appears to be sexually communicating (e.g. email, text, written note or verbally) with a child; see DDSCP Briefing Note Offence of Sexual Communication with a Child. - Any concerns about peer on peer / child on child abuse; this should never be tolerated and passed off as banter, having a laugh, boys being boys or part of growing up (see Section 5). - Information which indicates that the child is living with someone who does not have parental responsibility for them (this known as private fostering).
+See Appendix 6. - Any concerns that a child is at risk of domestic abuse, honour based abuse/violence including forced marriage or female genital mutilation (FGM).
 See Appendix 5. - Any concerns that a child is at risk of radicalisation.
-See Appendix 7. - Any concerns about child sexual exploitation (see Appendix 1) or criminal exploitation; county lines (see Appendix 8). - Any concerns that a child or their parent/carer may be a victim of modern slavery (trafficked).
+See Appendix 7. - Any concerns about child sexual exploitation (see Appendix 1) or criminal exploitation, including county lines; this is also known as child at risk of exploitation (CRE) (see Appendix 8). - Any concerns that a child or their parent/carer may be a victim of modern slavery (trafficked).